 - In appropriate circumstances, guided by rules of natural justice, the Council may request or receive further information from one or both of the parties

 - Once submissions have been exchanged the Press Council will at its next meeting consider and usually determine the complaint.
 Most complaints are determined on the papers but, if wishing to make a personal submission, a complainant may apply to the Executive Director of the Council for approval to attend.
-If approval is given the editor, or representative of the editor, will also be invited to attend the hearing.
+If approval is given the editor, or representative of the editor or publisher of an online article will also be invited to attend the hearing.
 No new material may be submitted at the hearing without the leave of the Council.

 - Timeliness of a publicationís response will be taken into account in a judgment, and may itself be the subject of a Council ruling.